Bradleysmu2024/TutorGuru/README.md

 - **Profile Management**: Tutors can manage their information and upload credentials
 - **File Upload**: Drag-and-drop file upload for certificates and documents
 - **Responsive Design**: Fully responsive across desktop, tablet, and mobile devices
-- **Firebase Integration**: Ready for Firebase Authentication and Firestore database
+- **Firebase Integration**: Ready for Firebase Authentication, Database and Storage

 ## Prerequisites